 A minute taker will also be present.

 Other individuals may be called upon to provide information (for example, staff who have been involved with the student) either in person or in writing.
-Relevant external professionals (for example, psychiatrists, GPs, mental health workers) may also attend.
+Relevant external professionals (for example, psychiatrists, GPs, mental health workers) may also attend or provide relevant information.

 Provision may be made for the production of written reports (for example, medical reports).
-Although the student may be invited to attend the panel meeting, it is not expected that this would normally be the case as the meeting may be held prior to and/or following any meeting with the student.
+In some instances, the student may be invited to attend the panel meeting, however it is not expected that this would normally be the case, the student can submit a written statement to the Panel should they wish.

-The Fitness to Study panel meeting will determine whether the student's fitness to study is impaired, or may become impaired, and any actions to be taken.
+The Fitness to Study Panel will consider all relevant documentation/evidence and any completed Risk Assessment.
+They will then determine whether the student's fitness to study is impaired, or may become impaired, and any actions to be taken.
+At this point it would then be necessary to inform the Awarding Organisation (partner university) to discuss the matter, and the decision of the Fitness to Study Panel.

 Such actions may include (but are not limited to) one or more of the following outcomes:

-- Support arrangements and/or reasonable adjustments to be put in place for the student. - An action plan to be drawn up, where possible with the agreement of the student, setting out how the matter will be managed and any requirements to be placed on the students (for example, in respect of his/her future conduct or support he/she will seek).
-The student will be informed that where s/he fails to comply with any requirements his/her fitness to study may be dealt with again at Stage 3.
+- Support arrangements and/or reasonable adjustments to be put in place for the student. - An action plan to be drawn up, where possible with the agreement of the student, setting out how the matter will be managed and any requirements to be placed on the students (for example, in respect of their future conduct or support they will seek).
+The student will be informed that where s/he fails to comply with any requirements, his/her fitness to study may be dealt with again at Stage 3.
 A copy of the action plan will be provided to the student.
 A date will be arranged at which the action plan will be reviewed and a decision taken on whether the action plan should continue and, if so, whether it should be amended, and whether any requirements have been complied with and, if not, whether the matter should be referred again to Stage 3.
-The student will be invited to the review meeting and the outcomes of the review meeting notified to the student in writing. - The student be withdrawn from placement, overseas study or other course related activity. - The student be permitted to continue on a part-time basis. - It be recommended to the student that they take a period of voluntary suspension. - The student be suspended for a stated period of time. - The student be withdrawn from UCW
+The student will be invited to the review meeting and the outcomes of the review meeting notified to the student in writing. - The student be withdrawn from course related activity (such as field trips or work placements). - The student be permitted to continue their studies on a part-time basis. - The student be required to move out of the (UCW/Weston College managed) student accommodation. - It be recommended to the student that they take a period of voluntary suspension. - The student be suspended for a stated period of time. - The student be withdrawn from UCW.

 The student will be notified in writing of the decision and outcome of the panel meeting with reasons, normally within three working days.
-The proceedings of the panel meeting will minuted and circulated to all in attendance and kept by HEART.
+The proceedings of the panel meeting will be minuted and circulated to all in attendance and kept by HEART.